ritchieng/ritchieng.github.io/index.md

 I am a self-taught programmer specializing in machine learning for trading and public policy.

-You would come to realise that I do not have a computer science degree.
+You would come to realize that I do not have a computer science degree.
 But it does not stop anyone, including myself, from being competent in programming, statistics or mathematics in general.

 Instead, I am currently an undergraduate majoring in Finance, and Economic and Policy Analysis under a concurrent degree programme: Bachelor in Business Administration (BBA) and Master in Public Policy (MPP), National University of Singapore (NUS).